How Does Shipping Work When Ordering On Direct Liquidation

 In addition to providing a full suite of shipping options we offer our customers the ability to arrange their own shipping or come to our facility to pick up orders in person.

-Normally, we ship orders within 72 hours of payment receipt with a domestic US shipment taking from 1 to 7 days to arrive at their destination.
+Normally, we prepare orders in 1-14 days of payment receipt with a domestic US shipment taking from 1 to 7 days to arrive at their destination.
 Container and international shipments may take longer.